sbabcoc/JUnit-Foundation/README.md

 **_META-INF/services/com.nordstrom.automation.junit.JUnitRetryAnalyzer_** is the service loader retry analyzer configuration file.
 By default, this file is absent.
 To add managed analyzers, create this file and add the fully-qualified names of their classes, one line per item.

 Failed attempts of tests that are selected for retry are tallied as ignored tests.
 These tests are differentiated from actual ignored tests by the presence of a **`@RetriedTest`** annotation in place of the original **`@Test`** annotation.
+See `RunListenerAdapter.testIgnored(Description)` for more details.

 ## Shutdown hook installation